spacecloud-io/space-docs/content/install/docker.md

 Luckily, we don't have to interact with these components directly.
 Space Cloud ships with a utility named `space-cli` which bootstraps a cluster for us.

+> If you just want to use the `Gateway` component of Space Cloud directly, you can [follow this guide](/install/using-gateway-directly) instead.

 ## Prerequisites

 - Make sure you have [Docker installed](https://docs.docker.com/install/).